Mabruri77/sqlmapgo/README.md

 # sqlmapgo

-sqlmapgo is a custom SQL injection and database takeover tool written in Go.
+sqlmapgo is a custom SQL injection and just Do detection using technique Time Based Blind

 ## Features